FHA Down Payment Requirements in 2024: The Definitive Guide

 “For [FHA] purchase transactions, the maximum LTV is 96.5 percent of the Adjusted Value.”

-You can think of the loan-to-value ratio as the inverse of the down payment.
-Borrowers must make a minimum down payment of 3.5% when using this program, which limits them to an LTV of 96.5%.
+You can think of the loan-to-value ratio as the inverse or flip side of the down payment.
+Borrowers must make an upfront minimum down payment of 3.5% when using this program, which limits them to an LTV of 96.5%.

 Credit Score Needed When Putting 3.5% Down